qxoko/August/README.md

 If you're a Fountainhead user, or have written themes for it, you'll be pleased to know August's syntax definition is fully compatible, with a [couple of additions](#syntax-reference).

+August also subscribes to the "George R.R.
+Martin rule" of writing: spellcheck is disabled by default.

 #### ⚠️ WARNING

 All features, including external ones such as Wrap support, are tested on macOS, Windows and Linux.